amorist/awesome/README.md

 - [theme-next/hexo-theme-next](https://github.com/theme-next/hexo-theme-next) - Elegant and powerful theme for Hexo.

+## Svelte

+- [catchspider2002/svelte-svg-patterns](https://github.com/catchspider2002/svelte-svg-patterns) - Create seamless patterns in SVG to use as website backgrounds, header images, stationery design and package design

 ## Swift

 - [zhxnlai/ZLSwipeableViewSwift](https://github.com/zhxnlai/ZLSwipeableViewSwift) - A simple view for building card like interface inspired by Tinder and Potluck.